Is this the year you pack up your crew and head to the mountains for that long-anticipated winter vacation on the slopes?

 Things to Consider When Choosing Where to Ski or Snowboard

-Ski mountains in the east, while smaller, often provide very challenging conditions due to wet snow and ice.
+Ski mountains on the east coast, while smaller, often provide very challenging conditions due to wet snow and ice.

 Eastern mountains also have awesome wooded trails, which can be a real challenge for all types of skiers and riders.
 Mountains in the west are often sunny with great powder, but the trails are steep and avalanches are always a concern.